getappmap/vscode-appland/README.md

 - UML-inspired Dependency Map that displays key application components and how they are interrelated during execution
 - Execution Trace diagrams that visualize code and data flows
-- List of Webservices generated automatically from exeduted code
+- List of Web services generated automatically from executed code
 - List of SQL queries generated automatically from executed code
-- Search for class, package or function
+- Code linkage of the diagram to the source code
-- Code linkage of the diagram to the source code it relates to
+- Filtering by class, package or function

 # Getting started